-- We model single bit upsets in IEEE-754 scalars analytically, and extend this modeling to dot products. - We demonstrate both experimentally (via Monte Carlo sampling) and analytically that dot products performed on normalized numbers have a significantly lower probability of experiencing large error than dot products with values of varying magnitudes. - We relate our finding that normalized vectors minimize absolute error to matrix equilibration, and correlate this finding to two highly used numerical kernels (Gram-Schmidt orthogonalization and the Arnoldi process). - We demonstrate the utility of our finding by instrumenting the Generalized Minimum Residual Method (GMRES).
-We show that for the dot product intensive orthogonalization kernel, we can restrict errors arising from single bit upsets to being less than one, or being very large and easily detected. - We articulate how studying single bit flips enables us to draw conclusions about multiple bit upsets.
+- We model single bit upsets in IEEE-754 scalars and extend this to dot products of vectors. - We demonstrate analytically that dot products performed on normalized numbers have a significantly lower probability of experiencing large error than dot products with values of varying magnitudes. - We relate our finding that normalized vectors minimize absolute error to matrix equilibration, and correlate this finding to two highly used numerical kernels (Gram-Schmidt orthogonalization and the Arnoldi process). - We demonstrate the utility of our finding by instrumenting the Generalized Minimum Residual Method (GMRES).
+We show that for the dot product intensive orthogonalization kernel, we can restrict errors arising from single bit upsets to being less than one, or being very large and easily detected.